On quadri-bialgebras: Bimodules and matched pairs of quadri-algebras

 \begin{defn} {\rm Let $(A,\nwarrow,\nearrow,\swarrow,\searrow)$ be a quadri-algebra.
-If there is a quadri-algebra structure on the direct sum of the underlying vector space of $A$ and $A^*$ such that $A$ and $A^*$ are quadri-subalgebras and the bilinear form $\mathfrak{B}_S$ on $A\oplus A^*$ given by Eq.
-(3.2) is invariant, then $(A\bowtie A^*,A,A^*,\mathfrak{B}_S)$ is called a {\it (standard) Manin triple of quadri-algebras associated to a nondegenerate invariant bilinear form}.} \end{defn}
+Suppose that there is a quadri-algebra structure on $A^*$.
+If there is a quadri-algebra structure on the direct sum of the underlying vector space of $A$ and $A^*$ such that $A$ and $A^*$ are quadri-subalgebras and the bilinear form $\mathfrak{B}_S$ on $A\oplus A^*$ given by Eq.~(\ref{eq:3.2}) is invariant, then $(A\bowtie A^*,A,A^*,\mathfrak{B}_S)$ is called a {\bf (standard) Manin triple of quadri-algebras associated to the nondegenerate invariant bilinear form $\frak B_S$}.} \mlabel{de:4.9} \end{defn}

-By Proposition 4.8, the following conclusion is obvious:
+By Proposition~\ref{pp:4.8}, the following conclusion is obvious: